 Prepare your application and apply via MyInfo

 Please make sure you have all document ready, before you start your application.
+Only a complete online application will be processed.
 A complete application contains the following documents:

 - Curriculum Vitae.

 - A copy of university transcripts including grades (please note: if you have a non-legal Bachelor’s degree, please provide us with an overview of which courses on your transcript are law courses, including a document with course descriptions or syllabi of these courses.
 You can add these documents to your application after you have submitted your application form, by clicking on the paperclip sign next to your application in MyInfo to add additional documents).

 - A copy of university diploma (if it has already been obtained).

 - Proof of your English language proficiency (see Entry Requirements).
 (Please note you cannot submit your English language proficiency test after submitting your application form).

 - Motivation letter.

 - Two recommendation letters (at least one academic).

 - If appropriate: evidence that your university education is equivalent to the ECTS standards set out in the list of entry requirements.

 - If appropriate: evidence that you have work experience in tax law at a sufficiently conceptual level.